alicht/DOM-manipulation/DOM/part2.md

 ### however...
 Refreshing the page will revert everything back to their original values. :/ :/ :/

-### To recap

--  we know how to use a `document` method to access an element
--  how to assign an element to a variable
--  how to modify properties and values in the element.

 # The Dom Tree